Skip to content

 Nuffield Place: a modest home

 Nuffield Place was Lord Nuffield’s home from 1933 until his death in 1963.
 Originally named Merrow Mount, the house was designed by Oswald Partridge Milne in 1914 for Sir John Bowring Wimble, a shipping tycoon.
 When Sir John Wimble died, his widow sold the house to William Morris.
-Having just been raised to peerage, Morris took his title from the local village and renamed the house Nuffield Place.
+Having just been raised to peerage, Morris took his title from the local village and renamed the house.
+Nuffield Place came into the care of the National Trust in 2012.

 The Pantry at Nuffield Place, Oxfordshire, with a pale green cupboard and vintage kitchen items including a mixer, washboard, carpet beater and utensils.
 The house was designed and built in 1914, and was the home of William Morris, Lord Nuffield (1877-1963), motor manufacturer, from 1933 until his death.